scipy/scipy.org/source/topical-software.rst

 * `matplotlib <http://matplotlib.sourceforge.net>`_: a Python 2-D plotting
-  library which produces publication quality figures using in a variety of hardcopy formats (PNG, JPG, PS, SVG) and interactive GUI environments (WX, GTK, Tkinter, FLTK, Qt) across platforms. matplotlib can be used in python scripts, interactively from the python shell (ala matlab or mathematica), in web application servers generating dynamic charts, or embedded in GUI applications.
+  library which produces publication quality figures using in a variety of hardcopy formats (PNG, JPG, PS, SVG) and interactive GUI environments (WX, GTK, Tkinter, FLTK, Qt) across platforms. matplotlib can be used in Python
+  scripts, interactively from the Python shell (ala MATLAB or Mathematica), in web application servers generating dynamic charts, or embedded in GUI applications.
 For interactive use, IPython provides a special mode which integrates with matplotlib.
 See the matplotlib Cookbook for recipes.